 It’s a habit that never ends well.
 Honestly, I’ve even done it myself a time or two.
-(That’s just another reason why we’re digging out of debt now.)
+(That’s just another reason why we had to learn how to get out of debt.)

 But there’s another way.

 I can hear you now!
 You’re saying, “But Jamie, I can’t do it.
 I know I should just open a Christmas savings account at my bank and deposit money there from each check.
 But I don’t have the extra money!”

 That’s a great way for some people to save.
 But if that’s not an option for you, don’t worry.
 This series is focused on finding different ways to pile up Christmas money.

 In fact, I was able to find 7 other ways to help you fill your Christmas savings account.